Onuryemez54/movie-app-javascript/README.md

 There is a form where you can add comments.
 The comments entered in the form are stored separately for each movie with a unique id.
 The comments entered are stored in localStorage and are not deleted from the screen even if the page is refreshed.
-The user can delete the comments at any time.
+User can delete the comments at any time.
-The user can add any movie he wants to his favorite list.
-He can remove it from his favorite list.
+User can add any movie he wants to his favorite list.
+User can remove it from his favorite list.
 Favorite lists are also stored in localStorage
+When User open the category tab on the home page and click, user can list the movies in the desired category.

 ## Features

 -Search for movies
+-List by categories
 -Add a new comment
 -Add movies to favorites
 -Responsive design experience